COVID-19: travel health notice for all travellers

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect jail sentences and heavy fines.

-Barbadian law prohibits sexual acts between individuals of the same sex.
+Barbadian law doesn’t criminalize sexual acts or relationships between persons of the same sex.

 It is an offence for civilians to dress in camouflage clothing or to carry items made of camouflage material.